 If you have extra time, reward yourself with a little pampering.
 Relax with a treatment from Blowtox Premier Hair Salon, or indulge in a manicure at Polished Nail Spa, both of which are on-site.

 Insider's tip: There's plenty of parking to be had, but you may have to use one of the farther lots on busy weekends.

 Address: 5100 PGA Boulevard, Palm Beach Gardens, Florida

 7. Attend an Event at Downtown Palm Beach Gardens

-You won’t find large department stores here, instead, you’ll meet unique shops like bungalow Palm Beach (an interior design company offering furniture, décor, clothes, and jewelry), Craft Haus (an interactive art studio), and Keola (selling health and well-being footwear).
+You won't find large department stores here, instead, you'll meet unique shops like Bungalow Palm Beach (an interior design company offering furniture, décor, clothes, and jewelry), Craft Haus (an interactive art studio), and Couture Optique (which sells luxury eyewear).

 Referred to by locals as "Downtown," this community hub features signature events (we're talking holiday scavenger hunts, concerts, and weekly exercise programs) plus, family-friendly activities throughout the year.